ronmaccms/llm-chatbot/README.md

 __Project Breakdown__

-This project is a Streamlit application that allows users to interact with a llm to ask questions about multiple PDF documents.
-The application uses openai to analyze the text from the PDF documents and generate responses to the user's questions.
-There is some code to connect to huggingface if you like as well.
+This code is for a Streamlit application that allows users to upload PDF documents, extracts the text from those documents, and uses that text to answer user questions.
+The application uses OpenAI embeddings to convert the text into a format that can be used for information retrieval.
+The handle_userinput function generates responses to user questions based on the text from the uploaded PDFs.

-Here's how it works:

-1. **PDF Text Extraction:** The application reads the text from the uploaded PDF documents.

-2. **Text Chunking:** The text from the PDFs is split into manageable chunks.

-3. **Vector Store Creation:** A vector store is created from the text chunks using OpenAI embeddings.
-The vector store is a data structure that allows efficient similarity search of vectors.

-4. **Conversation Chain Creation:** A conversation chain is created, which is a sequence of interactions between the user and the LLM.
-The conversation chain uses the vector store for retrieval of relevant text chunks and a memory buffer to keep track of the conversation history.

-5. **User Interaction:** The user can ask a question about the documents, and the application will display the response.

-This project is an example of how language learning models can be used to analyze and interact with text data in a user-friendly way.
-It demonstrates the power of AI in understanding and generating human-like text, providing useful and relevant responses to user queries.

 <!-- AI Policies and Regulatory Frameworks (Company1): -->